 European vineyards don’t waste a thing, not even the pomace, leftover (grape skins, seeds, and stems) from wine production after the grapes are pressed, which they turn into a pomace brandy, known as marc in both English and French.

-Unlike wine brandy, most pomace brandies like Italian Grappa are neither aged or coloured.
+Unlike wine brandy, most pomace brandies like Italian Grappa are neither aged nor coloured.
 If it has been aged, like Marc de Bourgogne, the label will have a specific labelling system based on age; these include the following:

-- Vieille: minimum 4 years
+• Vieille = Old: minimum 4 years

-- Très Vieille: minimum 6 years
+• Très Vieille = Very Old: minimum 6 years

-- Hors d’Âge: minimum 10 years
+• Hors d’Âge = BeyondAage: minimum 10 years

-More than a dozen areas of France produce marc pomace brandy, but the most famous might be Marc de Bourgogne.
+More than a dozen areas of France produce Marc Pomace brandy, but the most famous might be Marc de Bourgogne.

 Fruit Brandy: (Eau de vie made with Fruits other than grapes)